备注

 Overview

 gVisor is a container runtime sandbox developed by Google, which includes a comprehensive set of system call compatibility tests.
-These tests are designed to validate whether an operating system’s system call implementation complies with Linux standards.
+These tests are designed to validate whether an operating system’s system call implementations comply with Linux standards.

 Key Features: